 Nothing captivates our attention more than listening to a great story.
-When Vin Chambray presented his short story, “Outdoor Camp” for The Moth four years ago, his spoken word touched a lot of people.
-“After my story aired there was a flood of response from people everywhere just wanting to check in,” Chambray said.
+When Vin Shambry presented his short story, “Outdoor Camp” for The Moth four years ago, his spoken word touched a lot of people.
+“After my story aired there was a flood of response from people everywhere just wanting to check in,” Shambry said.

 Not only was the general public moved to respond, but it came to the attention of Ifanyi Bell, Executive Producer Open Signal, and Ime N. Etuk, the famous Nigerian/American producer and director.
 Their interest started a creative journey that would lead to “Outdoor Camp” becoming a full-fledged movie called “Outdoor School” that will be filmed in Portland this fall (outdoorschoolthemovie.com).

 The Moth Community Program provides the space, tools and expertise for people to practice the art and craft of personal storytelling.
 Shambry’s presentation was a personal story about being 11 years old and living on the streets with his mother and little sister in order to escape a domestic violence situation.
 The era 90s in Portland.

 Melvin–his given name–quickly became “the man” of the family.
 During the day, while his mother was working, he and his little sister went to school and afterwards searched for cardboard to sleep on at night and a sheltering tree to sleep under.
 Their main choice was a special Douglas Fir tree.